transhapHigsn/replsh/README.md

 # replsh
-Interactive shell for statically typed and compiled languages
+* Interactive shell for statically typed and compiled languages
+* For unix and linux machines only
+* Java must be installed installed on the machine.